Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/formats/severity.md

 linkTitle: Severity
 weight: 10
 date: 2020-03-05
+---

-description: Automatically calculated from the urgency and impact provided.
+Automatically calculated from the urgency and impact provided.
 An open-ended enumeration.
----

 * **Data Type**: string
 * **Enumeration Elements**: